charan-2711/reCAPTCAHV2Audio/README.md

 In this , we tried to solve the reCAPTCHA v2 by solving audio challenge using OpenAI's Whisper library.
 And made Flask API which takes the audio and gives text as response.
-We tested this on a reCPATCHA demo Webpage in 2captcha websie.
+We tested this on a reCPATCHA demo Webpage in 2captcha website.

 We automated the solving process using Puppeteer.

-Install following libraries :
+Install NodeJS and then following libraries :

 npm i puppeteer